mattydang/RandomNumberGenerator/README.md

 ### JavaScript

 JavaScript was primarily used to randomize integers using .random() and .floor() methods from the Math class.
-Also used to listen to click events of buttons in HTML file.
+Also used to listen to mouse events of buttons in HTML file.

 ### HTML